wvangoet/pylhc.github.io/docs/guis/betabeat/optics_panel.md

 ## Computing Corrections

-The `Correction` button at the bottom left of the optics panel can be used to calculate the optics corrections for the beam process.
+The `Correction` button at the bottom left of the optics panel can be used to calculate the optics corrections.

 The settings dialogue offers a wide range of different options for corrections.
 This will call different external python scripts again.